-Many of our runners and walkers have never “raced” before, and that is just how we like it.
-Most people even with no prior experience can finish a marathon provided they follow a structured, progressive training program start to finish, without falling off of the training program.
-(However a base of 10 miles running is required for the marathon program specifically).
+Many of our runners and walkers have never “raced” before, and that is just how we like it!
+Most people, even with no prior experience can finish a marathon or half marathon provided they follow a structured, progressive training program start to finish, without falling off the training program.
 Commitment is more important than previous experience.
 We are extremely confident in our coaches, philosophies, and programs, as they are designed to be used with any ability level.
-As long as you commit to the training, we will give you the tools to succeed.
+If you commit to the training, we will give you the tools you need to succeed.

 2. I don't know the first thing about running gear, diet, or training techniques.
 Will there be information given on these topics?

 Absolutely!
 Many of our participants will be relative beginners at running and/or walking, so you will not be the only one.
-We will provide clinics on all of these topics and have experts come in to teach you all that you will need to know concerning the information regarding training for an endurance event.
-Gear up clinics will be held during training.
+We will provide clinics on all these topics and have experts come in to teach you all that you will need to know concerning the information regarding training for an endurance event.

 3. I feel like I might be very slow compared to others.
 What if I can't keep up with the rest of the group?

 Our programs are designed to teach you to finish regardless of pace.
 By splitting into pace groups for runners, run/walkers and walkers, you have the opportunity to meet other folks who train at your pace.
 Remember, your goal is to finish an event, and that is lofty enough.
 You can worry about breaking world records when you attempt your second (or next) event!

 4. I won't be able to join the program until after it starts.
 Can I still join the training?

 If you must miss the first few weeks, you will need to make sure you get your mileage completed on your own.
 Our goal is to get you trained safely so you are injury free and ready to rock on race day.

 5. How long is the training program and when and where do they meet?